 Fascists and communists are only tolerable if they have no power.
 History has proved (and is currently proving) this, beyond doubt.

-Bio: Tim studied economics, political science and public administration at Wits where he also served two terms on the SRC.
+Author: Tim studied economics, political science and public administration at Wits where he also served two terms on the SRC.
 Tim is now retired after a successful career in advertising and marketing research.